 The Company's share capital is denominated in Euro.
 At any general meeting of the Company each ordinary share carries one vote.
 The ordinary share also carries the right to receive all income of the Company attributable to the ordinary shares, and to participate in any distribution of such income made by the Company.

 14. Capital commitments and contingent liabilities

-As at 31 December 2019, the Company had no contingent liabilities outstanding.
-The table overleaf outlines the outstanding commitments as at 31 December 2019.
+As at 31 December 2020 and 2019, the Company had no contingent liabilities outstanding.
+The tables overleaf outlines the outstanding commitments as at 31 December 2020 and 2019.